 - All pre-produced material such as music must be approved for use or license free, or creative commons licensed

-- Not have previously been awarded a winning prize in any Ada Awards category or region
+- Not have previously been awarded a finalist or winning prize in any Ada Awards category or region

-- Not be an employed by any organisations partnering with the Ada Awards, nor a family member of those employees
+- Not be employed by, contracted to or otherwise professionally linked with any organisations partnering with the Ada Awards, nor a family member of same

 - Entry must demonstrate innovative use of the medium